sergeyt/git.js/README.md

 ### diff command

-diff command returns array of diffs for given files.
+Use diff command to fetch diffs for given files.
 Example:

 ```javascript
 var files = []; // list of file pathes to get diffs for, all changed files when this list is empty or omitted